-if he remembered before reciting Hashem's name at the conclusion of the Brocho of R'foeinu, he recites Aneinu immediately, and then repeats the Brocho of R'foeinu;

-- if he already concluded the Brocho of R'foeinu, he recites Aneinu in the Brocho of Shema Koleinu, and concludes the Brocho with a double conclusion, i.e. Ha'one B'eis Tzara V'shomea Tefillah; - if he already concluded the Brocho of Shema Koleinu, he recites Aneinu as a separate Brocho immediately after the Brocho of Sim Shalom.
+- if he remembered before reciting Hashem's name at the end of R'foeinu, he recites Aneinu immediately, and then repeats the Brocho of R'foeinu; - if he already concluded the Brocho of R'foeinu, he recites Aneinu in the Brocho of Shema Koleinu, ending the Brocho with a double conclusion, i.e. Ha'one B'eis Tzara V'shomea Tefillah; - if he already concluded the Brocho of Shema Koleinu, he recites Aneinu as a separate Brocho immediately after the Brocho of Sim Shalom.

-Selichos is recited after Misratzeh at the end of the long Monday Tachnun addition.
+Selichos is recited after Misratzeh at the end of the long Thursday Tachnun addition, right before Avinu Malkeinu.